 The NCJA Members Only webinar series focuses on a variety of issues of interest to our members.
 The webinars in this new series have a smaller audience to allow for greater engagement and interactivity between the speakers and the participants in a more intimate setting.

-These webinars are free for NCJA members and staff of member organizations.
-Nonmembers pay $35.
+These webinars are free for NCJA members and staff of member organizations; non-members pay a nominal fee.

 Click on a title below to learn more about an upcoming webinar: